Built by a nurse.

 coding review alone.

 It requires clinical context.
-Nurses understand patient complexity, care coordination, interdisciplinary communication, and the operational realities that make accurate documentation difficult.
-That perspective is not incidental to our audit process — it is what makes our findings defensible.
+Nurses understand patient complexity, care coordination, and the operational realities that make accurate documentation difficult.
+That perspective is not incidental to our audit process — it is what makes our findings defensible and our remediation guidance actionable.

 We understand how comorbidities, care transitions, and clinical acuity affect the way documentation is written — and what a surveyor will look for when they don't align.